Grant-Schwartz/OpenJove/README.md

 Main Website - Record, display, transform, and browse recording from Radio Jove telescopes all around the world

-Replico Microservice - Converts existsing SPD files to JSON files compatiable with our website\n Statuo Microservice - Processes and stores data after being converted/uploaded\n Traduco Microservice - Allow external access to all data in a usable way\n
+Replico Microservice - Converts existsing SPD files to JSON files compatiable with our website

+Statuo Microservice - Processes and stores data after being converted/uploaded

+Traduco Microservice - Allow external access to all data in a usable way